jLautaroCabral/SimWorld_TT/README.md

 ![image](https://github.com/jLautaroCabral/SimWorld_TT/assets/58992244/bd02f8c7-a836-4a54-84ea-065e08e2fcde)

 During the rest of the development I had no major problems, the next steps were to add Photon since I was planning to make the game online.
 Besides adding logic related to the UI, game flow and managers.

+## Personal assessment

+Since I didn't complete the game on time organization is one of the things I should mention in my personal assessment, although there isn't much to mention about it.
+I thought that this weekend I would have more free time and could focus only on the technical test but in the end that was not the case for reasons outside of this work.
+So I should have chosen a better day to start.

+On the technical side, I think the choice to use frame-based animation instead of bones was not entirely correct, maybe it would work in this little technical test but it's certainly not what I would use in a real game, it's just not something that scales well over time.
+Bone-based animation would be the best option.